PerformanC/NodeLink/README.md

 ## Usage

 NodeLink is compatible with most LavaLink clients, as it implements most of the LavaLink API.
-However, some clients may not be compatible with NodeLink, as it implements changes some behaviors and endpoints.
+However, some clients may not be compatible with NodeLink, as NodeLink implements changes in some behaviors and endpoints.

 | Client                                                              | Platform     | v2 supported?   | NodeLink Features?  | NodeLink major version |
 | --------------------------------------------------------------------|--------------|-----------------|---------------------|------------------------|